balena-io-experimental/balena-sound/docs/02-usage.md

 * `master`: the device acting as the audio source
 * `client`: any number of devices playing back the audio being sent over by the `master`

 Designing a `master` device is easy and requires no configuration.
-Whenever you start streaming to any device in multi-room mode, it will autoconfigure itself to be the `master` device and will broadcast a message to all other devices within your local network to get them in sync.
-Note that it can take a few seconds for the system to autoconfigure the first time you stream.
+Whenever you start streaming to any device in multi-room mode, it will auto-configure itself to be the `master` device and will broadcast a message to all other devices within your local network to get them in sync.
+Note that it can take a few seconds for the system to auto-configure the first time you stream.
 You can always change the `master` by streaming to a different device.

 It's a good idea to use the most powerful device on your fleet as the designated `master` as it does take up more resources.
-For example, if your setup consists of a Raspberry Pi 4 and a couple of Raspberry Pi 2, then using the Pi 4 as the `master` is the better option.
+For example, if your setup consists of a Raspberry Pi 4 and a couple of Raspberry Pi 2, then using the Pi 4 as the `master` is the superior option.

 ### Multi-room client mode

 When a device is in multi-room client mode it can only be used as a multi-room `client`.
-The only audio the device will play is audio coming from a `master` device, so you'll need at least another device in your application.
+The only audio the device will play is audio coming from a `master` device, so you'll need at least another device in your fleet.

 This mode is great for performance constrained devices as plugin services (Spotify, AirPlay, etc) won't be running and consuming CPU cycles.
 It's also a great choice if you usually stream to the same `master` device and don't want to have every device show up when pairing bluetooth for example.

 ### Standalone

 Standalone is the original balenaSound mode (pre version 2.0).
-In this mode your device won't run any of the multi-room services, it will run independently and won't be aware of other devices in your network/application.
+In this mode your device won't run any of the multi-room services, it will run independently and won't be aware of other devices in your network.

 Use this mode when you have only one device in your fleet, or if you want to have multiple independent devices.